 After leaving medical school, I decided to go back to my first love and join the creative world.
 I interned at three East End galleries and when my bagel fund ran out I got myself a proper paid job at the amazing Royal Academy of Arts before settling at The Prince’s Drawing School (now The Royal Drawing School).
 I used my time at the galleries to write blurbs for artists’ catalogues and biographies for websites.
 My notebook of ideas was bursting at the seams and with a gentle shove from my wonderful husband, inspirational colleagues at the drawing school and the little bean, my beautiful son, growing in my belly, I decided to put pen to paper officially.

 I wrote and wrote and wrote and in 2014 I won the Greenhouse Funny Prize for my book ‘Dave Pigeon’.
 Published by Faber & Faber, Dave Pigeon: How to Deal With Bad Cats and Keep (most of) Your Feathers was the winner of the North Somerset Teachers’ Book Award, Read Aloud category 2016 and the winner of Surrey Libraries’ Children’s Book Award 2017.
-The book was also shortlisted for the Sainsbury’s Children’s Book Awards 2016 and the Leicester Libraries Our Best Book Award 2017.
-Dave Pigeon (Nuggets!) is the second book in the Dave Pigeon series.
-The next book in the series, Dave Pigeon (Racer!) will be published in January 2018.
+The book was also shortlisted for the Sainsbury’s Children’s Book Awards 2016, the Leicester Libraries Our Best Book Award 2017 and the Sheffield Children’s Book Award 2017.

 I live in London with my husband and son.
 When I’m not trying to protect the furniture as my son masters his human cannonball trick, you can usually find me writing, reading or eating Jaffa Cakes.
 Sometimes you might find me doing all three at the same time.